ayrat555/ayrat555.github.io/_posts/2018-09-15-zkSNARK-in-Ethereum.md

 #### Zcash

 Zcash is the first cryptocurrency that based on zero-knowledge proofs.
-Zcash provides privacy options backed by zkSnarks.
+Zcash provides privacy options backed by zkSNARKs.
 Transactions can be configured to hide the sender, recipient, and value on the blockchain.

 #### Ethereum